Benedicht/superluminal4u3d/README.md

 ## Installation

-Following the steps in the [Installing from a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html) you can use the `git@github.com:Benedicht/superluminal4u3d.git` URL.
+Following the steps in the [Installing from a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html) you can use the `https://github.com/Benedicht/superluminal4u3d.git` URL choosing the `Add package from git URL...` menuitem.

 ## Usage